Why we Love It: in the heart of the park just across from the Presidio Officers' Club (and not far from the Presidio Visitor Center)

 If you left your picnic basket at home, you can find some take-out nearby, such as the famous burgers, curly fries, and other comfort food favorites from the

 Presidio Bowling Center.
-There's also the option of authentic Mexican eats from
+There's also authentic Mexican food from